MrLolegic/LuaStuff/Explanations/LinearRegressionInLua.md

 end
 ```

-Now, lets moe on to the `Cost` function in linear regression.
+Now, lets move on to the `Cost` function in linear regression.
 It takes in three parameters `theta`, `x`, and `y`. `Theta` is the same vector of parameters that we saw in the `Hypothesis` function, `x` is the feature values, and `y` is the corresponding output values of the training data.

 The cost function measures how well the hypothesis fits the training data.
 I linear regression, the commonly used cost function is the mean squared error (MSE) between the predicted output and the actual output.